 Copyright © 2014 by The Regents of the University of Colorado on behalf of its employees: Daniel D Matlock MD MPH; Danny Vigil; Amy Jenkins MS; Karen Mellis; Paul Varosy MD; Fred Masoudi MD, MSPH; Angela Brega, PhD; David Magid MD, MPH Funding by the National Institutes on Aging (K23AG040696) and the Patient-Centered Outcomes Research Institute (Pl000116-01).
 Conflicts of Interest: All Developers - None.
 Last Update 11/13/2023.
 Some rights reserved.
-No part of this publication may be used in any commercial development or effort without the express prior written permission of the publiker.
-No part of this publication may be used in any commercial development or effort without the express prior written permission of the publiker.
-No part of this publication may be used in any commercial development or effort without the express prior written permission of the publiker.
-No part of this publication may be used in any commercial development or effort without the express prior written permission of the publiker.
-No part of this publication may be used in any commercial development or effort without the express prior written permission of the publiker and providing acknowledgement thereof.
+No part of this publication may be used in any commercial development or effort without the express prior written permission of the publisher.
+No part of this publication may be used in any derivative work without first obtaining permission from the publisher and providing acknowledgement thereof.
 University of Colorado hereby disclaims all liability associated with the use or adoption of the information provided herein.
 User shall remain liable for any damages resulting from his reliance on this information.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of funding agencies (NIH, PCOR) or medical centers.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of funding agencies (NIH, PCORI) or medical centers.
 The material provided on this infographic is intended for informational purposes only and is not provided as medical advice.
 Any individual should consult with his or her own physician before determining whether an ICD is right for him or her.
-This work is licensed under a Creative Commons Attribution, Non-Commercial, No-Derivatives 4.0 International licenses
+This work is licensed under a Creative Commons Attribution, Non-Commercial, No-Derivatives 4.0 International